 “Our project was engaging.
 It not just helped students explore their creativity, but also impel them to think critically and plan to execute their work.
 Such activities are important to develop interpersonal skills and intellectuals of students,” adds the School Principal.

 To keep the students motivated and appreciate their hard work, the school conducted the Best from the Waste exhibition on its School Anniversary Day.
 They selected ten best artwork based on the criteria they had set and exhibited the masterpieces on the school day.
-In addition to that, the students involved in the project also had an opportunity to share their DIY project with two different schools from Afghanistan and Pakistan.
+In addition to that, the students involved in the project also had an opportunity to share their DIY project with two different schools from the South Asia.

 The Everest English School has been implementing this project as its regular academic exhibition programme for almost 10 years now.
 It has included the project in its academic calendar as well.